Pradipwasre/Azure-MLOps/README.md

 - Standards-based

 ## Routing  Methods
-* Routing refers to how an apllication's endpoints (URLs) respond to client requests.
+* Routing refers to how an application's endpoints (URLs) respond to client requests.
 - GET() Method
 - Post() Method